+Level term

-Policy type Description Level term These polices pay out a fixed sum if you die during the term of the policy.
-Renewable or convertible term Some policies are renewable, so that you can extend them for an additional period of cover at the end of the term regardless of your state of health at the time, while others are convertible to a whole of life policy regardless of your health.
+These polices pay out a fixed sum if you die during the term of the policy.

+Renewable or convertible term

+Some policies are renewable, so that you can extend them for an additional period of cover at the end of the term regardless of your state of health at the time.
+Others are convertible to a whole of life policy regardless of your health.
 These policies cost more than level term.

+Increasing term

-Increasing term Some policies have an element of inflation proofing.
+Some policies have an element of inflation proofing, which is especially important in the current economic climate.
 You either have the option to increase the cover from time to time by a set percentage or, in some cases, the amount of cover increases automatically by a set percentage, or perhaps the rate of inflation.
 These policies also cost more than level term assurance.